Back from the Brink: A Life Lesson in Never Giving Up

 by Gary Leigh Part 1

-For three months in 2016 GO!
+For several months in 2016 GO!
 Kombucha ceased production and, to all intents and purposes, was no more after 12 years of pioneering and paving the way for Kombucha tea in the UK.

 The overriding consideration had to be my repair – replete with multiple pins in my feet and lower legs held in place by external steel rods and fixators which rendered me resembling a hybrid human-Meccano set – and umpteen months of recuperation and rehabilitation.

-With the benefit of hindsight, at least how I interpret my experience, the Universe had resorted to extreme means to force me to slow down and smell the roses.
+With the benefit of hindsight – and how I have chosen to interpret my experience – the Universe had resorted to extreme means to force me to slow down and smell the roses.
 I had been ignoring the warning signs for some time and was spinning many plates while tearing across the country – from my home in Manchester city centre to our ‘Kombuchery’ on the south coast – in an effort to keep them all spinning.
 Inevitably, and ultimately, they came crashing down, and me with them.
-A hard and painful lesson learned!
+A hard, painful and pin-filled lesson learned!

 apply a positive spin to anything and everything

-To that end I immediately befriended the wonderful nurses and porters on my ward, relished and savoured mealtimes and visiting hours, and focused on simply being grateful to be alive, even as doctor after doctor recoiled from the sight of my injuries the like of which, they grimaced, they’d rarely encountered before.
+To that end I immediately befriended the wonderful nurses and porters on my ward, relished and savoured mealtimes and visiting hours, and focused on simply being grateful – indeed overwhelmed with relief and gratitude – to be alive, even as doctor after doctor recoiled from the sight of my injuries the like of which, they grimaced, they’d rarely encountered before.
 But the prognosis was good; I had never smoked nor drunk alcohol, and my healthy lifestyle – including daily lashings of GO!
-Kombucha! – had held me in good stead, reducing my expected recovery time to half that of the average person; 9-12 months rather than up to 2 years.
+Kombucha! – had held me in good stead, reducing my expected recovery time to half that of the average person; 9-12 months as opposed to up to 2 years.

 keeping the dream alive